czzhang179/BADM/README.md

 # BADM

-#This is the repository that contains source code for the [BADM website](https://badm.github.io).
+%This is the repository that contains source code for the [BADM website](https://badm.github.io).

 If you find BADM useful for your work please cite:
 ```